Luxman launches limited edition L-595A SE integrated amplifier

-95 years is a long time in the hi-fi industry and that’s the exact milestone Luxman has reached in 2021.
-And to celebrate, the company has gone back in time for inspiration for a brand new special edition integrated amplifier.
+95 years is a long time in the hi-fi industry, but that’s the milestone Luxman has reached in 2021.
+To celebrate, the company has gone back in time for inspiration for a brand new special edition integrated amplifier.

 From the outside, the L-595A SE looks similar to the L-570E Class A amp which launched back in 1989 and became one of the company’s best-selling models of the 1990s.

 Front panel details include aluminium selection buttons for all inputs, a volume level LED light, and a counterbore around the volume dial.
-The amp boasts a hairline finish on the top and front panels with the top section of the amp featuring wider venting than the L-570E for the extra heat management needed by the new model.
+The amp boasts a hairline finish on the top and front panels with the top section featuring wider venting than on the L-570E for the extra heat management needed by the new model.

 The inside has been completely redesigned and features some of Luxman’s latest technology, including a three-stage, triple-paralleled push-pull amp set-up, and a brand new feedback circuit.